CONGRATULATIONS TO THIS YEAR’S WINNERS!

 5. Plays can be written/performed in any language, however the playwright must provide an English translation for the jury.
 (The English translation is what the jury will be evaluating.)

-9. Playwrights who enter the New Play Contest may also enter the Hamilton Fringe Festival lottery.
+9. Playwrights/creators/collectives who enter the New Play Contest may also enter the Hamilton Fringe Festival lottery.
 If the first place playwright has also entered the Fringe Festival lottery, their Festival application will be removed from the lottery in advance of the draw and their application fee will be refunded.

-12. Any/all current Board Members of the corporation of the Hamilton Festival Theatre Company are not eligible to participate in this contest.
+12. HFTco staff and Board Members at time of submission are ineligible to participate in this contest.

-New Play Contest 2024 Winners
+New Play Contest 2025 Winners

 First Place: submissions now open